mhwood/downscale_greenland/notes/iceplume_mods/apply_forcing.md

 # apply_forcing.F functions

-There changes in the apply_forcing.F file are in two functions: APPLY_FORCING_T and APPLY_FORCING_S
+The changes in the apply_forcing.F script are in two functions: APPLY_FORCING_T and APPLY_FORCING_S

 ## Changes to APPLY_FORCING_T